Uncensored search engines are nothing more than search engines, which help you, browse the censored part of the Internet.

 Additionally, Uncensored Search Engines aren’t essentially “Deep Web Search Engines“, we’ve got another article on those.
 Rather, at times these search engines are simply Search Engines which respect user’s privacy, and do not trace/track them.

-But before visiting any of listed uncensored search engines, I want to share something with you that can help you protect your identity on the internet.
+Before visiting any of the listed uncensored search engines, I’d like to share something with you that can help you protect your identity on the internet.

-- Download tor Browser and install in your PC.
-But Don’t run Tor Browser right now.
+- Download Tor Browser and install on your PC.
+But Don’t run Tor Browser yet.

-- Download NordVPN and install in your PC, and Configure Setting after install, the mandatory setting is on Internet Kill Switching or App kill switching.
+- Download NordVPN and install in your PC, then, Configure it for maximum security.
+(Enable the Kill switch/ App kill switch.
+Read this NordVPN review for details).